A four-season resort area

 Those who like to skate in the great outdoors will love the Shannon ice oval and the 3-kilometer rink on Lac Beauport.

-Or if you're itching for something new, you could also try out ice fishing, winter horseback riding, or dogsledding, all of which are available locally.
+Or if you're itching for something new, you could also try out ice fishing or dogsledding, all of which are available locally.
 Dogsledding excursions are also available in Sainte-Catherine-de-la-Jacques-Cartier and Stoneham.

 In the Jacques-Cartier region, relax and recharge your batteries at one of the local spas.
-Several of the area's renowned inns have health spas offering a wealth of esthetic and massage treatments, with pools, saunas, and hot tubs all onsite.
+At the Manoir du Lac Delage Spa, you’ll find a wealth of esthetic and massage treatments, with pools, saunas, and hot tubs all onsite.

 The Jacques-Cartier region is home to numerous inns, hotels, and B&Bs overlooking lakes and mountains.
 Cabins can be rented year-round.